For those of us who lead local churches, Easter is our World Series. More people attend. More people come to Christ. There’s excitement. There’s hope.

 We know that it takes a few weeks to build a new habit.

 So we schedule some events for the weeks following Easter that might appeal to non-church-goers.
 We schedule a newcomers lunch the week after Easter.
-We host WOW weekends, like special guest Bethany Hamilton, two weeks after Easter.
-And we hold our quarterly “Family Experience” (a kid-centered Friday night program) three weeks after Easter.
+We host WOW weekends, like special guest Bethany Hamilton, two weeks following Easter.
+And we hold our quarterly “Family Experience” (a kid-centered Friday night program) three weeks post Easter.

 Our guests will get invited to all of them.